What is First-Year Writing at UCF?

 ENC1101 and ENC1102 are entry points to university-level writing and research and should be understood as a vital part of a vertical, comprehensive writing education that extends across students’ time in the university and beyond.
 These courses provide instruction in both the what and the how of writing and are designed to teach writing in a way that makes it transferable to later writing situations.
 Our first-year writing curriculum is based on guiding principles developed from theory and research drawn from the field of Writing Studies and builds on the most recent empirical research on how students develop as writers.

-ENC1101 and ENC1102 are Gordon Rule courses and fulfill half of the writing courses needed for the Gordon Rule requirement.
+ENC1101 and ENC1102 are Gordon Rule courses.
 A majority of UCF students are required to complete both ENC1101 and ENC1102 with a grade of C- or better in order to fulfill the General Education Program.
 Questions regarding AP, CLEP, and transfer credit for these courses should be directed to your college’s undergraduate advising office, to the College of Arts and Humanities Student Advising, or to the Office of Undergraduate Studies.